vdesdoigts/sorarium.club/README.md

 # Sorarium

+**Edit: The project is no longer online.
+Since 2023, Sorare has offered all of the features developed in Sorarium.
+Then, I no longer saw the point in keeping it up to date.**

-introducing my new side project: https://sorarium.club
+Introducing my new side project: https://sorarium.club

 - Showcase your collectibles with Sorarium 💎
 - Build and share your own collections 🏆